 Sundry papers relating to the political campaigns of Mayer Amschel de Rothschild (1818-1874) as MP for the Hythe consituency in Kent.
 Mayer de Rothschild was first elected (unopposed) representing the Whig party for the constituency at the by-election held on 15 February 1859 brought about by the resignation of the incumbent MP, John William Ramsden.
 At the General Election the same year, he was also returned unopposed, for the Liberal Party.
 He stood again in the 1865 General Election, again holding the seat unopposed for the Liberals.
 In the General Election of 1868, he defeated his Conservative rival, Albert Nugent.
 Ill-health prevented Mayer Amschel from defending his seat at the General Election held from 31 January to 17 February 1874; he died on 6 February, Edward Watkin being returned for the Liberals.

-- Printed election address, dated New Court, 16 April 1859 from Mayer Amschel de Rothschild to the electors of the Hythe constituency for the General election, 1859.
-(000/109/1)
+- printed covering letter for an election address, dated New Court, 16 April 1859 from Mayer Amschel de Rothschild;

 Mayer Amschel de Rothschild (1818-1874), Executors and sundry estate papers relating to the marriage settlement on Hannah de Rothschild, 1875-1878